brendunne19/asw/intro_to_git.md

 ## Beyond the basics

-`git pull [online_repository_name]` This command lets you pull all the files from an online repository to a local repository that you can edit yourself.
+`git pull [online_repository_name] [brand_name]` This command lets you pull all the files from an online repository to a local repository that you can edit yourself.
+It is nearly always `git pull origin main`, unless you are working on a different branch than main.

 `git push [branch_name] [online_name]` This command lets you push a branch from a local repository to an online repository.